3kakakhel/arc-grey-theme/README.md

     gsettings set com.canonical.desktop.interface scrollbar-mode normal

 ### Bugs
-If you find a bug you can [open a ticket](https://github.com/eti0/arc-grey-theme/issues)
+If you find a bug you can [open a ticket](https://github.com/3kakakhel/arc-grey-theme/issues)

 ### Full Preview
 ![A full screenshot of the Arc theme](http://i.imgur.com/VkhI2d5.png)
 <sub>Screenshot Details: [Icons](https://snwh.org/paper) | Font: Futura</sub>

+### Credits

+Original Arc theme by horst3140.

+Original Arc Grey theme by eti0.

+This fork restores the grey close button and lightens the sidebar in the light version.